eternal-flame-AD/pow-buster/README.md

 ## Security Implications

-The performance benchmarks demonstrate a fundamental challenge for browser-based PoW CAPTCHA systems:

-1. The performance gap between optimized native code and browser JavaScript (>100x) makes it impractical to set difficulty levels that are both:
+The performance gap between optimized native code and browser JavaScript (>100x) makes it impractical to set difficulty levels that are both:
    - High enough to prevent automated solving on native hardware
    - Low enough to be solvable in browsers within reasonable timeouts

-2. The GPU implementation, even unoptimized, shows that commodity hardware can solve high-difficulty challenges orders of magnitude faster than browsers.

 These findings suggest that both designing and adopting a PoW-based CAPTCHA systems may need additional verification mechanisms beyond empirical testing.